JoostScheffer/zosan.vim/README.md

 This inserts title-short tag of zotero.
 Sometimes, there is a data without title-short.
 Such data will be skipped.
-Why dont you edit in Zotero?
+Why do'nt you edit Zotero data which lacks section?

 The tags are like this.
 ```